Hopac/Hopac/Docs/Inverting.md

 and Streams<'x> = Alt<Stream<'x>>
 ```

-We'll refer to the above kind of streams as *choice streams*.
+We'll refer to the above kind of streams as *choice streams*, because they
+support a kind of non-deterministic choice via the `Alt<_>` type constructor.

 It is straightforward to convert all lazy stream combinators to choice stream
 combinators.
 For example, given a suitable defined bind operation `>>=`